 The experience I had in graduate school was one of the best in my life, and the skills, framework, and community that I came away with have shaped my career path every day since I graduated.
 However, faced with today’s prices, I don’t think I would have been able to take the leap.
 Reading the opinions of giants like Jerry Saltz and Coco Fusco on the matter give little hope that many who earn newly minted MFAs from the country’s top schools will ever be able to recoup the financial investment that is now required.

 My own conversations with recent MFA graduates focus on how their student loans payments feel like the primary barrier to gaining traction in their art careers.
 The added burden of the typical $500-$800 (and often more) of monthly loan payments can eliminate the possibility of studio space, and chew up time away from a steady gig to make meaningful strides in their practice.

 Here’s the list I compiled from a variety of sources (in alphabetic order).
 You’ll have to do your own due diligence to find which one will work best for you, and what exactly they offer, but this list will get you started towards your free (or low-cost) MFA!

 Alfred University – Alfred, NY

 Specifically for ceramic art.
-Accepted students get grant for full tuition waiver for full program as well as a guaranteed assistantship with stipend.
+Accepted students get grants for full tuition waiver for the full program as well as a guaranteed assistantship with a stipend.
 (An informed Smartly reader has written in to let us know that Alfred also funds sculpture, glass, electronic art, and they’re starting an MFA in Painting that will be a collaboration with Düsseldorf — thanks for the extra info!)